onzfonz/comp227/src/content/8/en/part8c.md

 ![vs code error - comment is declared here](../../images/8/22b.png)

+> If we kept `DiaryEntry`'s *`comment`* field optional (using the `?` operator), no error would appear.

 Again, the last line of the error message is the most helpful one.
-Let's undo this undesired modification.

-> **Notice** that if you make the comment field optional (using the `?` operator), everything will work fine.
+**Let's change it back to `NonSensitiveDiaryEntry`.**

-Utility types include many handy tools, and it is undoubtedly worth it to take some time to study [the documentation](https://www.typescriptlang.org/docs/handbook/utility-types.html).
+Utility types include many handy tools, and it is worth it to take some time to study [the documentation](https://www.typescriptlang.org/docs/handbook/utility-types.html).

 Finally, we can complete the route which returns all diary entries: